Four people referred for prosecution for flying drones after Queen’s death

 “The communications effort led to a significant increase in public reporting to CTP – receiving nearly a month’s average of reports in 10 days.
 Approximately one in eight generated information useful to us.”

-It is not known whether or not a charging decision was made by the Crown Prosecution Service (CPS) in relation to any of the four cases mentioned by DAC Twist.
+It is not known whether a charging decision was made by the Crown Prosecution Service (CPS) in relation to any of the four cases mentioned by DAC Twist.

 Despite policing for the event having been planned for years, the officer said “on activation, it had to survive first contact.”